top of page

 First and foremost, not all spatial transcriptome data is provided at single-cell resolution.
 Techniques like 10x Genomics Xenium and NanoString CosMx are known for achieving single-cell resolution but earlier technologies such as 10x Visium doesn’t have that feature.
 The difference comes from their underlying approaches: methods like Visium are sequencing-based, rather than imaging-based (such as Xenium, which uses fluorescence microscopy to capture images).
 In Visium, cells fall in predefined spots, then these cells are labelled with the spot’s positional information, then be sequenced.
 However, these spots are relatively large (around 10–50 μm), so each one may contain multiple cells.

 Hence, before doing downstream analysis, it is critical to verify the native resolution of your platform.
 If you are working with sequencing-based methods like Visium, you must avoid the common pitfall of treating each data point as a single cell; instead, utilize deconvolution algorithms (such as RCTD, Stereoscope, or Seurat’s Label Transfer) to "unmix" the multicellular signals within each spot.[1]
-Conversely, if you are using imaging-based platforms like Xenium or CosMx, your priority should shift toward robust cell segmentation.
+Conversely, if you are using in situ platforms like Xenium or CosMx, your priority should shift toward robust cell segmentation.

 Misconception #2: Standard Single-Cell RNA-seq (scRNA-seq) Tools are Sufficient